ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel setparent
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Change the parent of the given channel.
-If the channel isn't given, uses the current one.*
+*Change the given channel's parent.
+If the channel is not given, uses the current one.
+You can also provide a reason.*

 **Requires permissions:**
 `Manage channels`